FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/contributing-to-fidl/README.md

 *   Tests written using the `TEST` macro must have an UpperCamelCased group name of the format `<CATEGORY>Tests`. and an UpperCamelCased test case name.
     For example: `TEST(BitsTests, GoodValidBits) {...`.
+*   Test case names should not begin or end with "Test" since it's redundant.
 *   Test case names that test parsing and/or compilation must be prefixed with one of the following:
     *    `Good`: when the test case is expected to pass.
 Ex: `GoodValidMethod`.